 of our thoughts?

 The later work is slight, but nevertheless consistent with her artistic mission.
 Munro was concerned with individuality.
 The naming of animals (Janet), people (Afed, Wakle) and places (Tomashogle, Newmill, Laiken – the family home) confers uniqueness and a home in the memory.
 Mass crimes are perpetrated on the anonymous.
 The nameless and the numberless, all that mass society reduces us to, become defenceless, lost to cruelty.
 Her animal poems rail against all that is permitted once a living object is deprived of its identity.
 The roots of this lie in her best poetry.

 It is a poetry of disenchantment.
 So many of the poems end with a loss or a harsh twist of fate, but to be disenchanted you have to have been enchanted first.
 The great success of The Chant is how it brings these two together: the frisson of treasured memories that affirm for the poet who she is, and the turning of the enchantment through time, experience and change.
 It is all that poetry should be.
 It shows us the fierceness that can lie in a quiet life.

 Madeline Munro never built on her early acclaim, publishing only occasionally in small magazines such as Ambit and Outposts, the inevitable lot of the minor poet.
 Perhaps many poems that could have been were let slip from the edge of her thoughts.
 She devoted her latter years to the care of her sister Marion, who suffered from a stroke in 2000.
 Following Marion’s death in 2006, Madeline became reclusive, while increasingly beset with ill-health.
-She ended her days in 2016 in a Tonbridge care home, aged 86; her funeral was held Nairn.
-A local paper noted her passing with the acclaim her poetry had received.
+She ended her days in 2016 in a Tonbridge care home, aged 86; her funeral was held in Nairn.
+A local paper noted her passing and the acclaim her poetry had received.
 If more was said elsewhere I have not found it.
 But the poems remain, and if The Chant is now a rarity, copies of Lanterns in Hand can be readily found.
 It is rewarding poetry with a true voice, ripe for rediscovery.